-Bottom Line: Gut bacteria are affected by the foods you eat.
+The foods you eat affect gut bacteria.
 Chemical residues and antibiotics may also disrupt balance in the gut bacteria.

 Before you go out and buy expensive prebiotic supplements, remember that many foods naturally contain them.

-These types of fiber are not digestible by humans, but your good gut bacteria can digest them.
+Humans are not able to digest these types of fiber, but your good gut bacteria can digest them.